emmayisun/emmayisun.github.io/_posts/2024-01-31-fomc-presser.md

 The Fed’s monetary policy actions are guided by our mandate to promote maximum employment and stable prices for the American people.
 My colleagues and I are acutely aware that high inflation imposes significant hardship as it erodes purchasing power, especially for those least able to meet the higher costs of essentials like food, housing, and transportation.
 We are highly attentive to the risks that high inflation poses to both sides of our mandate, and we are strongly committed to returning inflation to our 2 percent objective.

 Over the past two years, we have raised our policy rate by 5-1/4 percentage points, and we have decreased our securities holdings by more than $1.3 trillion.
 Our restrictive stance of monetary policy is putting downward pressure on economic activity and inflation.
-The Committee decided at today’s meeting to maintain the target range for the federal funds rate at
-5-1/4 to 5-1/2 percent and to continue the process of significantly reducing our securities holdings.
+The Committee decided at today’s meeting to maintain the target range for the federal funds rate at 5-1/4 to 5-1/2 percent and to continue the process of significantly reducing our securities holdings.

 We believe that our policy rate is likely at its peak for this tightening cycle and that, if the economy evolves broadly as expected, it will likely be appropriate to begin dialing back policy restraint at some point this year.
 But the economy has surprised forecasters in many ways since the pandemic, and ongoing progress toward our 2 percent inflation objective is not assured.
 The economic outlook is uncertain, and we remain highly attentive to inflation risks.
 We are prepared to maintain the current target range for the federal funds rate for longer, if appropriate.

 As labor market tightness has eased and progress on inflation has continued, the risks to achieving our employment and inflation goals are moving into better balance.
 We know that reducing policy restraint too soon or too much could result in a reversal of the progress we have seen on inflation and ultimately require even tighter policy to get inflation back to 2 percent.
 At the same time, reducing policy restraint too late or too little could unduly weaken economic activity and employment.
 In considering any adjustments to the target range for the federal funds rate, the Committee will carefully assess the incoming data, the evolving outlook, and the balance of risks.
 The Committee does not expect it will be appropriate to reduce the target range until it has gained greater confidence that inflation is moving sustainably toward 2 percent.
 We will continue to make our decisions meeting by meeting.
 We remain committed to bringing inflation back down to our 2 percent goal and to keeping longer-term inflation expectations well anchored.
 Restoring price stability is essential to set the stage for achieving maximum employment and stable prices over the longer run.

 To conclude, we understand that our actions affect communities, families, and businesses across the country.
 Everything we do is in service to our public mission.
 We at the Fed will do everything we can to achieve our maximum employment and price stability goals.
 Thank you.
-I look forward to your questions
+I look forward to your questions.

-#### Q&A
+<a id="growth1"></a>
+**Q1:** Jeanna Smialek from the New York Times.
+Thanks for taking our questions.
+Obviously in the statement and just in your remarks there, you note that you don't want to cut interest rates without greater confidence that inflation is coming down fully.
+I wonder what do you need to see at this point to gain that confidence?
+As you make those decisions, how are you weighing the growth data and consumption data, which have been surprisingly strong against inflation data?

+**Powell:** Okay.
+What are we looking forward to getting greater confidence?
+Let me say that we have confidence.
+We're looking for greater confidence that inflation is moving sustainably down to 2%.
+Implicitly, we do have confidence and has been increasing, but we want to get greater confidence.

+What do we want to see?
+We want to see more good data.
+It's not that we're looking for better data.
+We're looking at continuation of the good data that we've been seeing.
+And a good example is inflation.
+So we have six months of good inflation data.
+The question really is, that six months of good inflation data, is it sending us a true signal that we are in fact on a sustainable path down to 2% inflation?
+That's the question.
+And the answer will come from some more data that's also good data.
+It's not that the six month data isn't low enough.
+It is.
+It's just a question of, can we take that with confidence that we're moving sustainably down to 2%?
+That's really what we're thinking about.
+In terms of growth, we've had strong growth.
+I mean, if you take a step back, we've had strong growth, very strong growth last year, going right into the fourth quarter.
+And yet we've had a very strong labor market and we've had inflation coming down.
+So I think whereas a year ago we were thinking that we needed to see some softening in economic activity, that hasn't been the case.
+So I think we look at stronger growth, we don't look at it as a problem.
+I think at this point we want to see strong growth.
+We want to see a strong labor market.
+We're not looking for a weaker labor market.
+We're looking for inflation to continue to come down as it has been coming down for the last six months.

 **Q1 Follow-up:** And I'm sorry if I could just follow up very quickly.
 When you say that you want to make sure that it's a true signal, is there anything that you're seeing in the data that makes you doubt that it's a true signal at this stage?

 **Powell:** No, I think it's, I would say it seems to be the likely case that we will achieve that confidence, but we have to achieve it and we haven't yet.
 And so, I mean, it's a good story.
 We have six months of good inflation, but you can, and you know this, you can look behind those numbers and you can see that a lot of it's been coming from goods inflation, for example, and goods inflation running significantly negative.
 It's a reasonable assumption that over time goods inflation will flatten out probably approximate zero.
 That would mean the services sectors would have to contribute more.
 So in other words, what we care about is the aggregate number, not so much the composition, but we just need to see more.
 That's where we are as a committee.
 We need to see more evidence that sort of confirms what we think we're seeing and that tells us that we are on, gives us confidence that we're on a path to a sustainable path down to 2% inflation.

-**Q2:** Nick Timrose of the Wall Street Journal.
+**Q2:** Nick Timraos of the Wall Street Journal.
 Chair Powell, it seems to me you raised rates rapidly over the last two years for two reasons.
 One, was the risk of a wage price spiral.
 Two, there were risks of inflation expectations becoming unanchored.
 This morning's ECI. report for the fourth quarter shows private sector payroll growth running at a sub 4% pace.
 Inflation expectations are very close to where they were before the inflation emergency of the last three years.
 And given that you appear to have substantially cut off these two tail risks and that you've judged here today current policy is well into restrictive territory, what good reason is there to keep policy rates above 5%.
 So you're really going to learn more waiting six weeks versus three months from now that you have avoided those two risks.

 **Powell:** So as you know, almost every participant on the committee does believe that it will be appropriate to reduce rates.
 And for partly for the reasons that you say, you know, we feel like inflation is coming down, growth has been strong, the labor market is strong.
 What we're trying to do is identify a place where we're really confident about inflation, get it ganged back down 2% so that we can then begin the process of dialing back the restrictive level.
 So overall, I think people do believe it.
 As you know, the median participant wrote down three rate cuts this year.
 But I think to get to that place where we feel comfortable starting the process, we need some confirmation that inflation is in fact coming down sustainably to 2%.